chatify-SMIT/Chatify/README.md

 ## Lessons Learned

 #### Debugging Errors
-- Erorrs from the connection of API is found and corrected
+- Errors from the connection of API is found and corrected

 #### Languages Learned
 - HTML